A Guide To Writing Good Bug Reports and Job Requests

 - If a team member is unable to continue working on a request it's much easier for someone else to take over and to see all the previous correspondence.

-This doesn't mean you can't come and talk to us in person.
+This doesn't mean that you can't talk to us in person though.
+Some reasons for doing so are:

 - Queries that can be dealt with quickly are sometimes best handled that way.
 But please don't be offended if we can't help you right away and we ask you to submit the request via RT.